 Introducing the next generation of young cyclists to the joys of the sport is one of the undoubted pleasures of biking, but it’s important to bear in mind some key considerations when purchasing bikes for children.
 We’ve gathered all you need to know in our kids bikes buying guide.

 There is a bewildering array of kids’ bikes on the market, but many offer little more than a flashy colour scheme and a tempting price tag.
 Bikes for children need to be able to withstand the rough and tumble of childhood adventure and so reliability – and safety – are paramount.

 Take some time to consider the needs of your child and the punishment the bike will likely be subjected to, and you will be making an investment that will be repaid many times over in years to come.

-If you don’t want to read our in-depth guide on kids bikes, you can go directly to the relevant product page via the link below:
+If you don’t want to read our kids bikes buying guide, you can go directly to the relevant product page via the link below: